Jarek23/www.dfinr.com/content/post/random-quotes-hugo/index.md

 ---
 I wanted to put some random quotes on this website, but Hugo is a static site generator.
 I looked around to see if anyone had solved this problem, but I couldn't find any widgets.
 I thought this would be an excellent way to learn more about extending Hugo, so I wrote one.

-Here it is in action.
-Each time you reload this page the quote changes.

----

-{{% quote 2 "Quote of the Minute" %}}

----
+To see it in action, look at the bottom of this page.
+The quote will change each time you reload.

 If you'd like to add this to your Hugo site, it's pretty easy.